 How Many Seasons Does a Snow Blower Usually Last For?

 The lifespan of a snow blower depends entirely on the quality of it.
 According to Best of Machinery

 , a lower-quality snow blower might last three to five years.
 See, they are not built as solidly as they were forty years ago.
 However, if you are able to invest in a high-quality, and higher-priced, snow blower, it could last for fifteen years.
 The bottom line is that you can never be sure of how long a snow blower will last.
 A warranty will protect it so it lasts longer than it otherwise would.

 What is the Claims Process Like if My Snow Blower has Issues?

 If your snow blower has issues, you can make a claim with Upsie

 easily.
 Log into your Upsie account, locate the plan and call the claims number listed there.
-Unlike with other warranty services, a real person in Florida will answer, walk you through your claim and schedule a repair technician to fix your snow blower quickly.
+Unlike with other warranty services, a real person will answer, walk you through your claim and schedule a repair technician to fix your snow blower quickly.
 Better yet, if your snow thrower cost less than $500 to buy, Upsie will simply replace it

 What if it Can’t be Repaired?

 When you make a claim with Upsie, if the repair technician determines that it cannot be repaired, and no claims have been made previously, Upsie will replace it.
 If there has been a claim made on the plan, Upsie will issue you a check for the plan value minus the cost of the previous claim.
 For example, if your snow blower cost $1,000, and you previously made a claim for $350, you will receive a check for $650.